microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 In this example we see the following elements:
 - A header that contains metadata related to the execution of the script (e.g., information about what LLM model to use, etc.)
 - JavaScript code that manipulates the environment context, specifically by extracting only the python files from the context that do not start with "test_".
-- Variable definitions that define allow the prompt to refer to elements in the context.
+- Variable definitions that allow the prompt to refer to elements in the context.
 TASK refers to the gpspec file, and CODE refers to the python files in the context.
 - Natural language that combines these elements.